The Power of Two-sided Recruitment in Two-sided Markets: Constant Agents Suffice to Beat First-Best when FB FSD FS

-Before going to the proof, we present a detailed discussion about the proof techniques in this section.
-The proof of \Cref{thm:main_str} uses a coupling argument.
+We now proceed with additional details on our argument.
 In the augmented market, $m+c$ buyers (including $m$ original buyers and $c$ augmented buyers) draw their values i.i.d.~from $F_B$ and $n+c$ sellers (including $n$ original sellers and $c$ augmented sellers) draw their values i.i.d.~from $F_S$.
 Denote $N=m+n+2c$ the total number of agents in the augmented market.
 We notice that the distribution of $b(q)$ (resp. $s(q)$) where $q$ is drawn uniformly at random from $(0,1)$ is exactly the distribution $F_B$ (resp. $F_S$).
 We thus couple the random augmented market with the following random process: We draw $N$ uniform quantiles from $(0,1)$ and then assign these quantiles to all agents in the augmented market uniformly at random.

 More specifically, denote $q_1, \ldots, q_N$ the $N$ uniform quantiles in non-increasing order so that $q_1 \geq \ldots \geq q_N$.
 Let $\Bq = (q_1, \ldots, q_N)$.
-For exposition purposes, we sometimes abuse notations and use $q(i)$ to denote $q_i$.
+To avoid too many subscripts, we sometimes abuse notations and use $q(i)$ to denote $q_i$.
 These quantiles are assigned to all agents in the augmented market, including all original (called ``old'') and augmented (called ``new'') buyers and sellers.
 We notice that any two old buyers (or old sellers, new buyers, new sellers) are interchangeable, i.e. swapping their values will not change the GFT of the first-best allocation and STR in both the original and augmented market.
 Thus it suffices to consider any assignment from quantiles to those four labels.
 Formally, let $\pi \colon [N] \to \{\BO, \BN, \SO, \SN\}$ be a function that maps (quantile) indices to old buyers, new buyers, old sellers, and new sellers, respectively.
 Let $\Pi_{n,m,c} = \{ \pi \,:\, |\pi^{-1}(\BO)| = m, |\pi^{-1}(\SO)| = n, |\pi^{-1}(\BN)| = |\pi^{-1}(\SN)| = c\}$ be the set of valid assignments.
 The assignment we choose is thus uniformly drawn from $\Pi_{n,m,c}$.

 For any fixed quantiles $\Bq$ and valid assignment $\pi$, denote $\STR(\Bq,\pi)$ the GFT of Seller Trade Reduction in the \textbf{augmented} market and denote $\OPT(\Bq,\pi)$ the GFT of the first-best allocation in the \textbf{original} market.
 Both values are well-defined since they are fully determined by the quantiles $\Bq$ and the assignment $\pi$.
 Thus $\STR = \STR(m+c, n+c)=\bE_{\Bq,\pi}[\STR(\Bq,\pi)]$ and $\OPT = \OPT(m,n)= \bE_{\Bq,\pi}[\OPT(\Bq,\pi)]$.